Andrew Turnbull (colonist)

-Andrew Turnbull (1718 – March 13, 1792) was a Scottish physician and diplomat who served as the British consul at Smyrna, Ottoman Empire.
+Andrew Turnbull (1718 – March 13, 1792) was a Scottish physician, diplomat and colonist who founded the colony of New Smyrna in British East Florida.
+His venture recruited 1400 settlers from present-day Greece, Turkey, Italy, Corsica and the Spanish island of Menorca to work as indentured servants on a massive plantation complex.

+New Smyrna was established in 1768 but was soon derailed by poor living conditions and mistreatment by Turnbull and his overseers.
+Following the deaths of a majority of the colonists, the 600 survivors abandoned the settlement and marched to St. Augustine in 1777.
+New Smyrna established the Florida Minorcan population and the modern town of New Smyrna Beach was incorporated on the site in 1887.

+Previously, Turnbull served as the British consul at Smyrna, now known as İzmir, in the Ottoman Empire.
+His Florida colony was named for the city, the birthplace of his wife Maria Gracia Dura Bin.

 Biography

-In 1768, he founded the colony of New Smyrna, Florida, named in honor of his wife's birthplace, the ancient Greek city of Smyrna, (now Izmir) on the Aegean coast of Anatolia.
+In 1768, he founded the colony of New Smyrna, Florida, named in honor of his wife's birthplace, the ancient Greek city of Smyrna (now İzmir) on the Aegean coast of Anatolia.
 Turnbull was married to Gracia Dura Bin (also cited as Maria Gracia Rubini), the daughter of a Greek merchant from Smyrna.
 His colony was located in the province of British East Florida, and encompassed some 101,400 acres (410 km^{2}); it was nearly three times the size of the colony at Jamestown.

 In partnership with Sir William Duncan he secured a grant of 40,000 acres (160 km^{2}) of land on the east coast of the peninsula, with the requirement from the British government that it be settled within 10 years in the proportion of one person for every 100 acre.
 In 1765 he sailed to St. Augustine, the capital of the province, and secured the grant from Governor James Grant.
 The land was located at what is now New Smyrna Beach about 62 mi south of St. Augustine.
 Turnbull then returned to England, secured financing for his forthcoming venture through bounties from the government and the Board of Trade, and subsequently sailed for the Mediterranean to find colonists "for a Tract of Land in East Florida on which I might settle a small Colony of Greeks," as Turnbull explained in a letter to Lord Shelburne.